shunk031/shunk031.github.io/content/home/11_experience.md

     date_start: '2022-08-22'
     date_end: '2022-09-30'
     description: |2-
-      - Supervisor: Mr. Masayoshi Kondo and Dr. Yoshihisa Ijiri
+      - Supervisor: Mr. Kondo and [Dr. Ijiri](https://scholar.google.co.jp/citations?user=VVoeVYIAAAAJ)
       - Topic: Vision-and-language models for advertising
       - Worked on establishing a new technology for automatic generation of advertising videos using images